JFerraro26/tableTopStories/README.md

     cd table-top-stories
 ```

+4. Ensure Docker Desktop is Running

-4. While the terminal and run the following commands (Ensure Docker is running)
+5. While the terminal and run the following commands (Ensure Docker is running)

 ```
     1. docker-compose build
     2. docker-compose up
 ```

-5. There should be 3 containers that are running(The containers should be green)
+6. There should be 3 containers that are running(The containers should be green)
-6. Wait until the terminal shows `You can now view app in the browser.`
+7. Wait until the terminal shows `You can now view app in the browser.`
-7. Open up Chrome(Browser) and type in `http://localhost:3000/` in the address bar.
+8. Open up Chrome(Browser) and type in `http://localhost:3000` in the address bar.

----